-

 In Which I Have Two Dreams

-I am a vivid dreamer and Sam was a prolific note-taker of my dreams.
-After all her pushing about our “relationship,” she finally appeared in two dreams of mine, which I’ll recount here.
+I was a vivid dreamer.
+My therapist was a prolific note-taker of my dreams.
+After months of pushing about our “connection,” she finally appeared in two of them.

 -